diskoverdata/diskover-community/README.md

 [Read the wiki](https://github.com/shirosaidev/diskover/wiki) for more documentation on how to use diskover.

-## Discussions/Questions
+## Discussions/Support

+For discussions or support for diskover join the [diskover Slack workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/enQtNzAzMzE4NjkyMDk3LTQ0ODUwN2NmMWM3NWMzZDViY2Q5MDQ4NDRmNjVjNzBiMWE5OTM0YzRkMGU3NzA5N2I5MTZmZDMzYTNlZWVkZDc), my username is @shirosai.

-For discussions or questions about diskover, please ask on [Google Group](https://groups.google.com/forum/?hl=en#!forum/diskover).
+You can also post a comment/question on [Google Group](https://groups.google.com/forum/?hl=en#!forum/diskover).

 ## Bugs

 For bugs about diskover, please use the [issues page](https://github.com/shirosaidev/diskover/issues).

-## Contact developer

-For questions or support with diskover you can also contact me on [linuxserver.io Discord](https://discord.gg/YWrKVTn) @shirosai.

 ## License